farooque-Git/tradeglobal/README.md

-# PORTFOLIO
+# TradeGlobal

-This project was based on react title is Portfolio app (Portfolio of Farooque Ali) and the bundlers which are using is WebPack.
+This project was based on react title is TradeGlobal and the bundlers which are using is WebPack.

 ## Styling